andreyka26-git/andreyka26-git.github.io/_posts/2026-07-25-concurrency-for-system-design-with-microsoft-engineer.md

 * `low contention` (just a few threads/processes try to write to EXACTLY SAME row/document/key) -> optimistic, as locking cost is bigger than retries cost on edge cases.

+One important caveat: optimistic concurrency normally assumes the loser retries the operation a couple of times.
+This is not the case for seat/ticket booking (Ticketmaster, Uber, Ryanair) - once a seat is reserved by someone else, there is nothing to retry - the row won't become free for the next 10 minutes.
+So in our case, there is no "retry cost" which means we can say that optimistic concurrency is the way to go for us

 <br>